Aakarsh-verma/Faculty_Leave_Management/README.md

 # Faculty Leave Management
- **This is a project done in first semester in my second year for an assignment. **
+**This is a project done in first semester of my second year for an assignment. **

 ## Problem Statement